 - Pray for world leaders to make decisions at the COP which care for our common home

 What else is happening in 2021?

-The UK is also hosting the G7 summit between 11-13 June 2021, when heads of government from seven of the world's richest countries will meet to discuss plans for a global recovery from the coronavirus pandemic.
+The UK hosted the G7 summit between 11-13 June 2021, when heads of government from seven of the world's richest countries met to discuss plans for a global recovery from the coronavirus pandemic.